GoogleCloudPlatform/pci-gke-blueprint/README.md

 - If your GCP Organization is shared between other users or teams, consult your Organization Admins before building the Blueprint.
-- This Blueprint does not implement a multi-envionment setup.
+- This Blueprint does not implement a multi-environment setup.
 There is no "pre-prod", "staging", or "production" differentiation.
 However, there is no reason that this Blueprint couldn't be expanded to accommodate such a setup if you so choose.